prof18/marcogomiero.com/posts/2021/build-xcframework-kmp/index.md

 The newly built XCFramework can now be distributed.
 The distribution can be archived in different ways: for example in a *[CocoaPods](https://cocoapods.org/)* repository, in the [Swift Package Manager](https://swift.org/package-manager/) or with [Carthage](https://github.com/Carthage/Carthage).
 Since I’m familiar with CocoaPods, that’s what I’m using.

 To make the publishing process as streamlined as possible, I’ve written a bunch of Gradle tasks to automatically build and publish through git the Debug and Release version of the XCFramework.

-For the details and to understand how the task works, I suggest you give a look at [this article](https://www.marcogomiero.com/posts/2021/kmp-existing-project/ that I wrote a few months ago.
+For the details and to understand how the task works, I suggest you give a look at [this article](https://www.marcogomiero.com/posts/2021/kmp-existing-project/) that I wrote a few months ago.

-Publish Debug Version:
+**<ins>Publish Debug Version<ins>**:

 ```kotlin
 register("publishDevFramework") {